nanees15/SWE/README.md

 ### 4. generate path:

     * Description / Action:
-        * this functionality generates path
+        * this functionality generates path according to pick-up location and drop-off location of the ride.

     * Requirements / Inputs:
         * pick-up location, drop-off location